WeblateOrg/weblate/docs/admin/addons.rst

 complexity in configuration.
 Some examples for common use cases can be found in the addon help sectoin.

-Once you hit "Save", a preview of matching components will be presented, from where you can check whether the configuration actually matches your needs:
+Once you hit :guilabel:`Save`, a preview of matching components will be presented, from where you can check whether the configuration actually matches your needs:

 .. image:: /images/addon-discovery.png